-PM Lee Hsien Loong on the passing of Mr Foong Choon Hon
+PM Lee Hsien Loong on the Passing of Mr Foong Choon Hon

-PM Lee Hsien Loong | 1 April 2009
+SM Lee Hsien Loong | 1 April 2009

-PM Lee Hsien Loong sent a condolence letter to the wife of the late Mr Foong Choon Hon on 1 April 2009.
+Prime Minister Lee Hsien Loong sent a condolence letter to the wife of the late Mr Foong Choon Hon on 1 April 2009.

 A PASSIONATE man who won the 'deepest respect' of the Chinese community for his efforts in bringing to life the Sun Yat Sen Nanyang Memorial Hall.